Form I Number: Place Value: Application and Extension of Place Value (PreK-2)

 After exploring Row, Column and Diagonal Patterns with Unifix Cubes, you can take the same numbers to explore in a different way.
 This time the student records these numbers in a stair-step method on graph paper.
 Set up the graph paper by putting a thick black line down the middle of the paper and have ones on the right side of the line, and tens on the left.

-It is easy to see when you make a mistake when you look at the patterns.
+Can you see where he made a mistake, and then tried to erase it?
+It is easy to see when you make a mistake when you look at the patterns. |

 This picture actually shows the patterns found in base 6,